jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

 - enters into his master's feelings through sympathy, and
 - views the object under the same agreeable aspect

-When we visit the palaces of the great, we conceive our satisfaction if we ourselves=
+When we visit the palaces of the great, we feel our satisfaction as if we ourselves were the owners.
-- were the masters, and
-- possessed them

 In the same way, the appearance of inconvenience renders any object disagreeable to the owner and the spectator.

-{{< s v="3" >}} But no one has noticed that this fitness is often more valued than its intended purpose.
+{{< s v="3" >}} **But no one has noticed that this fitness is often more valued than its intended purpose.**

 The exact adjustment of the means for attaining any convenience or pleasure is frequently more regarded than that very convenience or pleasure itself.